 If you are absolutely certain that you want to pursue a medical education, applying to early admissions programs (EAPs) can give you the freedom to pursue any major.
 The Icahn School of Medicine’s FlexMed Program accepts students in the second semester of their sophomore year from all majors—the more diverse, the better.

 You don’t need to take any additional prereq courses or the MCAT.
-FlexMed does use SAT scores to evaluate students and high school transcripts as well as any grades you’ve earned so far in college.
+FlexMed does use SAT and ACT scores to evaluate students and high school transcripts as well as any grades you’ve earned so far in college.

 The program is only open to sophomores.
 If you already have a Bachelor’s Degree, you are not eligible to apply.
 You can take one or two years off before starting medical school.
 Foreign applicants are welcome to apply, but there is no financial aid available to you.

 To gain an acceptance to an EAP, including Icahn’s FlexMed, here are three tips:

 - Highlight your experience with collaboration and team building.

 Showcase team sports, debate teams, or any other form of collaboration to illustrate how well you work with others.
 Medicine is like a team sport.
 It’s very much about being able to communicate quickly and effectively with people of all backgrounds, ethnicities, languages, religions and sexualities.
 Any way that you can demonstrate your sensitivity to others and the success of your collaborations can help you become a more competitive applicant.

 - Seek as much clinical experience as possible in different areas of medicine.